patzsantos/e-portfolio-uoeo/oop_unit7.md

 ### Credits
-_Unit names, formative activities, e-portfolio activities, and Codio activities are part of the Object Oriented Programming November 2023 Module offered by [University of Essex Online](https://www.essex.ac.uk/study-online)._
+_Unit names, formative activities, e-portfolio activities, seminar activities, and Codio activities are all provided for by [The University of Essex Online](https://online.essex.ac.uk/) during the Object Oriented Programming November 2023 Module._